-^{4.} Transactions on UCITS managed by Santander Asset Management Luxembourg, S.A. shall also be processed under the scheme described in this section
+^{4.} Transactions on UCITS managed by Santander Asset Management Luxembourg, S.A. shall also be processed under the scheme described in this section.
+Information on the provision of investment services at Banco Santander, S.A.

 In the event that the bank receives any reimbursement, considered an incentive for the purposes of securities regulations, on positions in discretionary managed portfolios, said reimbursement shall be paid to the customer.